housinginitiative/code-guidelines/_pages/guide.md

 > Be aware that Windows *still* has a low character-length limit for filenames, so don't go too wild with deeply-nested directory structures or very long filenames.

-## Miscellaneous

-### Dates

-When using dates in variable names or filenames, always use the [ISO 8601](https://xkcd.com/1179/) standard.
-This way, when you sort by name the names will also be sorted chronologically.
-Only use dates in non-ISO 8601 formats in code when needing to write communicative material, like in body text or plot labels (and in this case, write out the month names so that it's unambiguous internationally).

 ## Commenting

 Commenting your code is an indispensable requirement to make it legible and understandable.